 Although I have had a camera in my hand since I was a teenager my professional photography carrier only started in 2012 when I left my desk at ICE-SAR.
 My main work is in documentary and commercial photography and the work presented on this site is my passion, photographing search, rescue and other emergencies.
 I have worked and sold images to a wide range of companies in Iceland and been published in magazines and books locally and internationally.
 You can see more of my day job imagery on www.sigosig.is (mostly in Icelandic though).

 On a more personal note I am married and have two daughters, living in Kopavogur (Reykjavík capital area).
-I run S11 Photography studio with others, own a small wholesale company selling postcards and other photographic souvenirs, love mountain biking, laying in the grass, climbing mountains and of course, photographing, both professionally and personally.
+I love mountain biking, laying in the grass, climbing mountains and of course, photographing, both professionally and personally.

 This is the backbone of my services, documenting emergency related events, training, operations, crisis, simulations or other events for law enforcement, fire departments, search and rescue, medical or other emergency related agencies or organisations.
 And the best news is that there are different ways of funding my services and the cost might surprise you in a good way.